MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights.md

 As a manager, you can:

-* Schedule 1:1 time with a team member (or reschedule if a conflict comes up)
+* Schedule 1:1 time with a team member (or reschedule if a conflict comes up).
-* Act on tasks you promised to get done or that team members asked you to complete
+* Act on tasks you promised to get done or that team members asked you to complete.
-* Review important emails and documents from team members that you haven’t read yet
+* Review important emails and documents from team members that you haven't read yet.

 <!-- REMOVING (12/4/2020) FOR NOW.
 REINSTATE PERHAPS THIS ENTIRE PARAGRAPH IN JANUARY 2021.